When most people think of a healthy diet, a vegan diet is usually near the top of the list.

 Other than not drinking alcohol, the most important part of a fatty liver disease treatment plan is weight loss.

 You must lose the excess fat being stored in your liver, there’s just no way around it.

 Not surprisingly, studies have found exactly this:

-- One study found that reducing caloric intake by 30%, or about 750-1,000 calories per day resulted in a significant improvement.
+- One study found that reducing caloric intake by 30%, or about 750-1,000 calories per day resulted in a significant improvement in fatty liver status.
 (1)

 - Another study found that weight loss through diet and exercise improved or even resolved the disease in those with NAFLD or NASH.
 (2)